zarexalvindaria/embedded-systems-programming/README.md

-# Programming Embedded Systems Projects
+# Projects for Programming Embedded Systems (PEmbedS)

-These are the projects I created under my Programming Embedded Systems subject in Asia Pacific College.
-We used Tinkercad to program microcontrollers.
+These are the projects I made under my Programming Embedded Systems subject in Asia Pacific College.
+We used Tinkercad to program an Arduino microcontroller.